 Runners still on the route after the cut off time will be picked up by a race official or medical car and driven back to the finish area.

 You will receive your start number (also called bib number) in your race pack at the race briefing in Akureyri 2 days before the race The start number must be placed on the front of your body and be visible at all times during the race.

 The start numbers are color coded according to the distance you are running.
 Marathon numbers are black.
 Half marathon numbers are red.

 A timing chip is placed on the back side of the start number.
 Do not bend or fold the start number as this may damage the chip, which will mean that your time is not recorded.

 Supplies on the Route

-There will be water supplies approximately every 4 kilometres.
-All drink stations serve water and at selected stations you will also receive electrolyte drinks.
+Water stations will be set up along the course.
+All stations serve water and at selected stations you will also receive electrolyte drinks.

 Remember that we run in wild and unspoiled nature and cups, empty bottles and other trash should be put in the litter bags at the water stations – please do not litter in nature!

 The races will be timed using BIB-chip.
 The BIB-chip is attached on the back of the bib number and will record each runners net finishing time.
 Do not fold or bend the bib number as it could damage the chip.

 In the evening of the race a complete result list is expected to be ready.
 There are no age categories.